ronakupadhyaya/Horizons-week-04/day2/twitter/README.md

 # Building Twitter!

-Today we will be building a clone of the popular media webite Twitter, using your knowledge of MongoDB queries, processing, and performance.
+Today we will be building a clone of the popular media website Twitter, using your knowledge of MongoDB queries, processing, and performance.
 Yay!

 _Note: Make sure you are committing to github **as much as you can**._ If you do this and something happens with your code, you can always go fetch your old version!